Patient Advice and Liaison Service

 We are also able to assist in the unravelling of difficult ethical issues which can arise in some situations.

-Watford, Hemel and St Albans hospitals each have a chapel or multi-faith room available to staff, patients and relatives of all faiths and those of no specific faith at all.
+Watford, Hemel Hempstead and St Albans hospitals each have a chapel or multi-faith room available to staff, patients and relatives of all faiths and those of no specific faith at all.

-They are open 24 hours a day, seven days a week and offer a quiet place for private and corporate prayer, or for personal reflection and sanctuary.
+The multi-faith rooms offer a quiet place for private and corporate prayer, or for personal reflection and sanctuary.

 Watford – There is a multi-faith prayer room, and a multi-faith and belief space (Mendel room) located on the ground floor of the Admin Block.